yanfei-wu/project_JHU/README.md

 - Explored human activity data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants
 - Built Random Forest classification model to predict the manner in which people did the exercise

+---

+## Shinny App (`9-Shinny_App`)

+- Built a Shiny app to reactively display the trend of home values in CA
+- Made a slide deck with R `Slidify` package to introduce the app